|Court Pass Procedures|

 *The New Question on Your Courthouse ID Application

-Within the year, anyone will be able to apply for and possibly receive a permit to carry a concealed firearm on his or her person.
-In the Firearm Concealed Carry Act (Public Act 98-0063), section 65, it lists all Courthouses as a prohibited area.
+The ID application now requires attorneys to indicate whether they have a concealed carry permit.
+In the Firearm Concealed Carry Act (Public Act 98-0063), section 65 lists all Courthouses as prohibited areas.
 Because DCBA has partnered with the DuPage Sheriff’s office to allow attorneys to bypass the security screening, the Sheriff’s office has requested that attorneys with a Concealed Carry permit have an ID with a red background behind his or her picture.

-If you obtain a Concealed Carry permit, you are required to return to the Bar Center to have your picture retaken with the red background.
+If you obtained a Concealed Carry permit after receiving your court pass for the year, you are required to return to the Bar Center to have your picture retaken with the red background.
 There will be no additional charge for this replacement ID this year.

 The red background will alert the DuPage Deputy at the bypass line that the attorney has a concealed carry permit.
 The Deputy may confirm with the attorney that he or she does not currently have a concealed firearm on his or her person.
 Anyone found to have a firearm in the courthouse will be charged with a Class B Misdemeanor.
 The Sheriff’s office has implemented this new rule to maintain security in the courthouse.